What Is a Colon Tumor?

 How common is colon cancer?

-Colon cancer is the third most common cancer in the United States.
+Colon cancer is the third most prevalent cancer in the United States.

 What stage is a 7 cm colon tumor?

-Staging depends on how deeply the tumor invades the bowel wall and whether it has spread to lymph nodes or other organs not just its size.
+Staging is determined by how far the tumor has penetrated the bowel wall and whether it has spread to lymph nodes or other organs, not solely by its size.

-Surgery usually removes the affected segment of colon and reconnects the healthy ends.
-Many procedures are now done laparoscopically or with robotic-assistance for smaller incisions.
+Surgery typically involves removing the affected part of the colon and reconnecting the healthy sections.
+Most procedures are now done laparoscopically or with robotic assistance for smaller incisions.

 Can diet help lower my risk?

 Yes.
-A diet high in fiber (fruits, vegetables, whole grains) and low in red or processed meats can reduce your risk of developing colon tumors.
+A diet low in red or processed meat and high in fiber-rich fruits, vegetables, and whole grains can help reduce the risk of developing colon tumors.

 Yes.
-Depending on the stage and tumor type, options include chemotherapy, targeted therapies, immunotherapy, radiation, and supportive care to manage symptoms.
+Depending on the tumor stage and type, chemotherapy, targeted therapies, immunotherapy, radiation, and supportive care can be used to manage symptoms.

-Patients may experience fatigue, nausea, changes in bowel habits, or anemia.
-Your care team will provide medications and strategies to help manage these effects.
+Patients may experience fatigue, nausea, bowel changes, or anemia.
+Your care team will provide medications and measures to manage these side effects.

 When should I see a doctor?

-If you notice ongoing rectal bleeding, blood in your stool, unexplained weight loss, or persistent changes in bowel habits, schedule an evaluation promptly.
+Consult a doctor promptly if you experience recurrent rectal bleeding, blood in the stool, unexplained weight loss, or persistent changes in bowel habits.